Adjacent-view Transformers for Supervised Surround-view Depth Estimation: Conclusion

 \section{Conclusion}

-In this paper, we build a simple baseline for supervised surround-view depth estimation (S3Depth).
-Different from monocular depth estimation, the core insight of S3Depth is to exchange adjacent-view information and jointly predict all depths of surrounding views.
-We use a powerful backbone, which combines CNN with transformer layers for enriched representations.
+In this paper, we build a baseline for supervised surround-view depth estimation.
+Different from monocular depth estimation, the core insight of \net{} is to exchange adjacent-view information and jointly predict all depths of surrounding views.
+We conduct extensive and detailed experiments comparing different backbones.
 Further, adjacent-view attention is employed at multiple and different scales to incorporate adjacent-view features.
-Through extensive experiments, we show that S3Depth can achieve state-of-the-art performance on multi-camera depth estimation datasets.
+Through extensive experiments, we show that \net{} can achieve state-of-the-art performance on multi-camera depth estimation datasets.
+We hope the proposed method can serve as a simple and strong baseline for multi-camera depth estimation.